openmm/spice-dataset/README.md

 training potential functions.
 The emphasis is particularly on simulating drug-like small molecules interacting with proteins.
 It is designed to achieve the following goals.

 - **Cover a wide range of chemical space**.
-It includes 17 elements and a wide range of chemical groups.
+It includes 15 elements (H, Li, C, N, O, F, Na, Mg, P, S, Cl, K, Ca, Br, I) and a wide range of chemical groups.
 It includes charged and polar molecules as well as neutral ones.
 It is designed to sample a wide range of both covalent and non-covalent interactions.
 - **Cover a wide range of conformations**.
 It includes both low and high energy conformations.
 It is designed to sample all regions of configuration space that are likely to be encountered in typical simulations.
 - **Include forces as well as energies**.
 Many datasets include only energies, not forces.
 SPICE includes